Church of St. Peter (Danbury, Connecticut): Architecture

 The church was designed by the firm of Keely and Murphy.
 James Murphy would later design the first St. Mary Church in nearby Bethel, Connecticut.
 There are three entrances in the façade set into polychrome Gothic porches.
 Above each entrance are stained glass windows in Gothic arches.
 The church's stained glass was produced in Munich, Germany, supplied by the Royal Bavarian Art Institute and the F. X. Zettler Company.

 The 1870 church and its associated buildings are significant contributing properties of the Main Street Historic District (Danbury, Connecticut) of the U.S. National Register of Historic Places and is the Mother Church for the Roman Catholic communities of Danbury, Bethel, Redding, Ridgefield and Georgetown.

 Present day

 In 1900, the congregation of 6,000 was predominately Irish, with Germans, Italians, Hungarians, French, Poles, and Slavs.
 Danbury's annual St. Patrick's Day Parade steps off at St. Peter's Church.
 In recent years the parish has welcomed a number of Brazilian and Latino Catholics who have settled in Danbury.
 There is a Mass offered in Spanish on Sunday evenings, and one in Portuguese on both Saturday and Sunday.

 School

 A school was opened in 1885, during the tenure of pastor Thomas L. Lynch.
-Originally run by the Sisters of Mercy, the school if now staffed by lay teachers.
+Originally run by the Sisters of Mercy, the school is now staffed by lay teachers.
 A preschool program for three and four year olds was added in 1982.
 St. Peter School serves children in grades Pre-K through Grade 8.